Hello, my name is Holly, and I am an addict. I have ordered Lecosho’s Chargrilled Prawns too many times to count in the past five weeks.

 - Prepare the bowl with a little tomato oil in the bottom, and add a spoonful of creamed corn.
 Top with prawns, garnish with fennel salad and a fennel frond, and dust with Murray River Flake Salt.

 A word of advice from a novice gardener: Carrots are much bigger than carrot seeds.
 Somehow, fifty-odd square feet of garden space doesn’t seem like that much when it’s being planted, but it can produce a surprising haul, most especially in the carrot department.
 Praise be that carrots are delicious, so their being excessively plentiful is a problem I’m thankful to have!
 This soup is hearty and delicious, made velvety by the soft puree of carrots, and from the toasted rice in the Poudre de Colombo curry.
-We’ve dressed it up a little with the prawns, but this soup can easily be made vegan by omitting them, and using red miso paste in favor of the Worcestershire powder.
-If you’re short on time, or you perhaps planned your garden space better than I did, and therefore the creative utilization of carrots is not a pressing issue for you, a can of pumpkin puree is an excellent substitution.
+We’ve dressed it up a little with the prawns, but this soup can easily be made vegan by omitting them and using red miso paste in favor of the Worcestershire powder.

 Poudre de Colombo Carrot Soup